Fungi Academy — Standalone Nav (Jasper Paste Version)

 Antimicrobial

-A lesser-known effect, studies show that lion’s mane extracts display inhibitory activity against bacterial and fungal pathogens.
-These antibacterial and antifungal compounds disrupt the bacteria and/or fungi from multiplying, making it a helpful ally for immune support and recovering from infection.
+Studies show that lion’s mane extracts display inhibitory activity against bacterial and fungal pathogens, making it a helpful ally for immune support and recovering from infection.

 Foraging Lion’s Mane

-When foraging Hericium erinaceus, you’re not searching the forest floor.
-You’re looking UP: particularly on old, wounded hardwoods (oak, beech, maple, walnut) that bear scars, cavities, or decayed limbs.
-Lion’s Mane grows on dead or dying hardwood trees, especially oak, beech, maple, or birch.
-It may be helpful to bring binoculars or a long stick to help spot them.
-Lions mane mushrooms are commonly found in deciduous forests throughout North America, Europe and Asia.
+When foraging Hericium erinaceus, you’re looking UP: particularly on old, wounded hardwoods (oak, beech, maple, walnut) that bear scars, cavities, or decayed limbs.
+Lion’s Mane grows on dead or dying hardwood trees and is commonly found in deciduous forests throughout North America, Europe and Asia.

-Late summer through fall (August – November) after a good rainfall.
-We suggest looking for them when daytime temps are cool (50–70°F / 10–21°C), but really anytime during this season in the woods with dead or dying hardwood trees you can get lucky and find these gems of the forest!
+Late summer through fall (August–November) after a good rainfall.
+We suggest looking for them when daytime temps are cool (50–70°F / 10–21°C).

 ID Checklist (What to look for…)